 This post is Part 5 in a series based on a presentation I recently did.
 The rest of the posts can be found here.

-The longer I have been a renal patient and have got to know a very broad cross-section of our little “renal world”, the more motivated I’ve become to want to do something of value within this community, something to help other patients.
+The more I’ve got to know a very broad cross-section of our little “renal world”, the more I’ve wanted to do something of value within this community, something to help other patients.

 I know I’ve written before about how lucky I am that I’ve come into contact with a lot of other people, both patients and medical professionals, who want the same thing I do.
 These people have been prepared to give me a bit of a platform, not only at one-off events like SFOD and KQuiP, but also within more long-term commitments like serving on the committee for both the National Kidney Federation and my local Kidney Patients Association, as well as being involved in a project to improve post-transplant services for young adults in my area of the North West.
 It’s crazy how much you can do once you start to say yes!

-In my case, all it took was jumping off the cliff and saying “yes” to the first thing I was asked to be involved in.
-I was very apprehensive about it, as it wasn’t something I’d ever done before, let alone felt like I was any good at, but I ultimately realised that I may as well try it out anyway.
+In my case, all it took was saying “yes” to the first thing I was asked to be involved in.
+I was very nervous about it, as it wasn’t something I’d ever done before, let alone felt like I was any good at, but I realised I may as well try it out anyway.
 If it didn’t suit me, I didn’t have to agree to anything similar again!
 How bad could one event possibly be!?

 Let’s just say that I very quickly discovered that opportunities like this have a way of magically multiplying.
 The more I agreed to do, the more I was asked to do.